How to get there…

 By Air

-Important Note: Delays can occur due to weather or other operational requirements.
-We strongly advise visitors to Bhutan to factor in at least a 24 hour before connecting from other airline services to or from a Drukair/Bhutan Airlines flight.
+Important Note: Drukair only operates 2 aircraft and delays can occur due to weather or other operational requirements.
+We strongly advise visitors to Bhutan to factor in at least a 24 hour before connecting from other airline services to or from a Drukair flight.

 Domestic Air Travel within Bhutan